rubin-dp0/delegate-contributions-dp01/supernovae/README.md

 # note

-These notebooks might not work for DP0.2, when the data products will be different.
+These notebooks probably will not work for DP0.2, when the data products will be different.